 Back to Walmart vs Natural Grocers.
 I issue you this challenge.
 Go to a Natural Grocers/Whole Foods.
 See what the prices are ON THE STUFF YOU WOULD ACTUALLY BUY AND EAT.
 Because it’s a giant waste of money if you AREN’T going to eat it, but buy it because it’s healthy.
 Don’t like flax seeds?
 DON’T BUY THEM.
 Don’t buy liver because it’s good for you and then let it sit in your freezer until it’s freezer burned and gets thrown in the trash.
-I often find that quite a few things, like raw unfiltered ACV (apple cider vinegar) is cheaper at Walmart, but the same brand.
+I often find that quite a few things, like apple cider vinegar (I use the raw unfiltered kind of AVC) is cheaper at Walmart, but the same brand.
 I buy most of my “basic” products at Walmart like flour, sugar, EVOO, sugar, spices etc. I just take an extra moment to look at labels.
 Ones that are Non-GMO Project Verified and Organic are top choices for me.
 Don’t have access to raw milk to make your own sour cream or yogurt?
 Look for labels with TWO ingredients, milk and cultures.
 Like Daisy Sour Cream.
 Yes, those horrible dairy facilities are a terror to imagine, but start somewhere reasonable.

 Make GRADUAL changes.
 Don’t go throw out your entire pantry just because it’s not organic.
 Use what you have, and slowly get into the habit of buying better.
 Make meal plans.
 Don’t get meat out and then say, “Let’s go out to eat, I’m tired.”
 You are wasting money in TWO ways.
 PS I am TOTALLY guilty of doing this from time to time, but no one is perfect.
 Improvement is a funny thing…you have to keep doing it for things to change.